hkamel/MCW-IoT-for-business/Hands-on lab/HOL unguided - IoT for business.md

     -   Within the **GenerateMessage** method:

-        -   Use the DeviceClient instance (IoTHubModuleClient) to asynchronously send the event message, using the specified output name (outputName).
+        -   Use the ModuleClient instance (IoTHubModuleClient) to asynchronously send the event message, using the specified output name (outputName).

 -   Execute a command in the VS Code integrated terminal to login to Docker with the username, password, and login server that you copied from your Azure Container Registry when you created it.

--   Convert the project to an IoT Edge module.
+-   Build and Push the IoT Module.

 -   Specify the following container image name: \<your container registry address\>/vehicle-telemetry-simulator

--   Build and push the IoT Edge Module image from the generated module.json file.
-Select the amd64 platform.

--   Add the Azure Container Registry credentials to the Edge runtime.
+-   Add the Container Registry credentials to the Edge runtime.
 These credentials will give it access to pull the container.

 #### Exit criteria